 Unfortunately, school districts view reported sexual violence as primarily a legal and public relations problem.
 They fail to realize that sexual harassment and sexual assault can be a form of sex discrimination prohibited under Title IX.
 The impact on the well-being and education of the student reporting sexual harassment and violence is devastating.
 The consequences can reverberate throughout the community and across the nation.

 Actual incidents of sexual harassment and violence in schools raise complex emotional, educational, ethical, and legal issues.
 School districts often respond by ignoring or denying sexual harassment in their schools.
 Even in cases where schools know about Title IX, they typically puzzle how to interpret and apply OCR guidelines to the variety of complex situations that arise.
 This is why trainings that simply recite policies and procedures are inadequate.

-- Unwelcome sexual contact and sex discrimination under Title IX
+LGBTQ students’ protections against sex discrimination under Title IX

-- Role of the Title IX coordinator
+Responsibilities and duties of the Title IX Coordinator

 OCR expects that all schools will “take proactive measures to prevent sexual harassment and violence.”
 At a time when non-compliant schools are regularly featured in the media, schools that implement OCR guidance before students endure and report sexual harassment/assault set a critical example for school districts nationwide.
 Sexual Harassment: Not in Our School! enables school to be proactive in cultivating a school culture free from sexual harassment and violence.